NuGet/Home/proposed/2022/PMUIPackageSourceMapping.md

 ### Technical Explanation

 The mapping will not be written to the config until the user selects `OK` on the preview dialog popup.
-A mapping will only be written to the config if the user selects the checkbox in the details pane. <!--if not checked then key=* ?
-Does the user have to make a mapping?
-Maybe if user does not check the box and package source mapping is already enabled then they will get a message saying they should make a mapping-->
+A mapping will only be written to the config if the user selects the checkbox in the details pane.

 **Example 1**